1997–98 NFL playoffs: AFC: Denver Broncos 14, Kansas City Chiefs 10

 Early in the final quarter, Elway completed a 43-yard pass to Ed McCaffrey that set up Davis' second 1-yard touchdown run, giving the lead back to Denver, 14–10.
 Kansas City responded with a drive to the Denver 32-yard line.
 On fourth and six, they attempted to fool the Broncos with a fake field goal attempt, but holder Louie Aguiar was tackled by Darrien Gordon after picking up just three yards.

 The Chiefs had one last opportunity to go ahead near the end of the game, moving the ball to the Broncos 20-yard line on a drive that included a 29-yard pass interference penalty against Denver and Grbac's 12-yard completion to Lake Dawson on fourth down and 9.
 Grbac later completed a 23-yard pass to Rison at the Broncos 28, but after the next three plays netted eight yards, Gordon deflected Grbac's fourth down pass in the end zone with 12 seconds left.

 For the second time in three years, Kansas City was eliminated as a No. 1 seed.
 The Chiefs lost despite outgaining Denver in total yards (303 to 272), first downs (18 to 16) and time of possession (31:06 to 28:54).
 Elway completed 10 of 19 passes for 170 yards.
 Denver linemen Alfred Williams and Neil Smith (a former Chief) each had two sacks.
 This was the last game in the Hall of Fame career of Chiefs running back Marcus Allen. as well as the final post-season meeting between John Elway and Kansas City Chiefs head coach Marty Schottenheimer.

 This was the first postseason meeting between the Broncos and Chiefs.

+During the game, several Bronco lineman were found to have petroleum jelly smeared on their jersey and arms.
+Days after the game, five players (Tom Nalen, Mark Schlereth, Brian Habib, Tony Jones and Gary Zimmerman) were fined $5,000 each.